What Is Changing for the UK Driving Test in 2026

 The latest DVSA DRT122A pass rate is 48.7% for financial year 2024-25, marginally above the 48.4% figure for 2023-24 and within the historical 47 to 50 percent band.
 The first-attempt pass rate is 48.9%, second-attempt 49.6%, and the rate continues to drop on third and later attempts.
 Age remains the dominant variable, with 17 year olds passing first time at 60.75% and 30-plus first attempts closer to 41%.
 The research/pass-rate-by-age page covers the cohort breakdown.

 Within the headline 48.7%, the regional spread tells a sharper story.
-Scottish centres average 56%, Welsh centres 52%, English rural 51%, English urban 44%, London 44%.
+On a volume-weighted basis Wales leads the GB nations at 54.1%, England sits at 48.5%, Scotland at 47.6% (near the UK figure, since its large urban centres carry the volume despite high-passing rural centres), and Greater London at 47.9%.
 The within-London spread runs from Sidcup at 59.0% to Chingford at 36.5%, a 22.5 percentage point gap inside Greater London alone.
 The research/london-vs-uk-pass-rate page covers the London-specific picture.

 What is not changing for 2026